SimaoGoncalves99/RAG/readme.md

 Author: Simão Gonçalves; E-mail: simao.campos.goncalves@gmail.com<br>

 In this project I implement a system capable of handling requests related to common issues frequently faced by developers regarding containerization (Docker) and related technologies.<br>

-To answer the users' questions I implement a [RAG](https://cloud.google.com/use-cases/retrieval-augmented-generation?hl=en) system.
+To answer the users' questions I implement a [RAG](https://cloud.google.com/use-cases/retrieval-augmented-generation?hl=en) system.<br>

 The idea is to have a knowledgebase (KB) to serve as factual grounding for a Large language model (LLM) that is prompted to address the users' questions.<br>
 To answer the users' queries, the LLM is given context provided through the KB, so that its' answers are supported by actual documentation instead of being generic.<br>

 The pipeline is established as follows:<br>

   - **KB**:<br>
     - The KB is built from the get-started docs of Docker here:https://github.com/docker/docs/tree/main/content/get-started;<br>
-    - The documents in the KB are in `.md` format and must be pre-processed so that the LLM can digest them:<br>
+    - The documents in the KB are in *.md* format and must be pre-processed so that the LLM can digest them:<br>
         -  Each document is parsed into a string;<br>
         -  Each document's inital table with a general overview is removed;<br>
-        -  Each document is chunked accordingly to its sections (`.md` headers denoted by hashes `#`).<br>
+        -  Each document is chunked accordingly to its sections (*.md* headers denoted by hashes *#*).<br>
   - **Text Encoding**:<br>
     - Each chunk is encoded by a [Sentence Transformer model](https://sbert.net/), along with the user query.
 For this project I considered [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) from HuggingFace.<br>
   - **Context Retrieval**:<br>